 </xsd:complexType>

 When a service is not able to complete because the request fails to meet a policy criteria, then the service will issue a fault using the Policy Exception fault message.
 To clarify how a Policy Exception differs from a Service Exception, consider that all the input to an operation may be valid as meeting the required input for the operation (thus no Service Exception), but using that input in the execution of the service may result in conditions that require the service not to complete.
-A Policy Exception uses the letters 'POL' at the beginning of the message identifier.Examples of policy exceptions include privacy violations, requests not permitted under a governing service agreement or input content not acceptable to the service provider.
+A Policy Exception uses the ‘ett’rs 'POL' at the beginning of the message identifier.
+The ‘POL’ service exceptions are defined in [ParlayX_Common]

+Examples of Policy exceptions include privacy violations, requests not permitted under a governing service agreement or input content not acceptable to the service provider.

 Change History (Informative)